Coca-Cola billboard: History

 The red and white neon billboard was erected in 1974 in its current location whilst the left side of the billboard was a later addition in 1990.
 In 2004 the billboard for the first time in thirty years advertised a product other than Coca-Cola, when the left side of the board advertised the release of Halo 2.

 On 31 March 2007 the lights on the billboard were intentionally switched off for the first time, in correlation with the inaugural Earth Hour.

 On 23 April 2008, four activists unfurled a banner over the billboard in protest of Coke's sponsorship of the Olympic torch relay at Kings Cross.
 The banner read: "Enjoy Compassion.
 Always Tibet.
 CHINA – TALK TO THE DALAI LAMA".
 All four activists were arrested.

-In 2015, the Coke sign was removed to make way for an upgraded Coke sign.
-The lettering was auctioned off, raising $100,700 for the Wayside Chapel, but the hyphen between the words was given away via a Facebook contest, and now resides in Lithgow, NSW, as part of a Christmas light display.
-The new Coca-Cola sign was officially turned on, on 15 September 2016, and uses a lot less power.
+In 2015, the original sign was removed to make way for an upgraded sign that is made up of LED tubing that uses a lot less power and the new Coca-Cola sign was officially turned on, on the 15 September 2016.
+The lettering was auctioned off, raising $100,700 for the Wayside Chapel, but the hyphen between the words was given away via a Facebook contest, and now resides in Lithgow, as part of a Christmas light display.
 It is the single largest controllable LED sign in the Southern Hemisphere and can change colour.
+In 2025 the sign was refreshed.